Abolitionism in the United States: The South after 1804

 The institution of slavery remained solid in the South, and that region's customs and social beliefs evolved into a strident defense of slavery in response to the rise of a growing anti-slavery stance in the North.
 In 1835 alone, abolitionists mailed over a million pieces of anti-slavery literature to the South, giving rise to the gag rules in Congress, after the theft of mail from the Charleston, South Carolina, post office, and much back-and-forth about whether postmasters were required to deliver this mail.
 According to the Postmaster General, they were not.

 Under the Constitution, the importation of enslaved persons could not be prohibited until 1808 (20 years).
 As the end of the 20 years approached, an Act Prohibiting Importation of Slaves sailed through Congress with little opposition.
 President Jefferson signed it, and it went effect on January 1, 1808.

 In 1820, the Act to Protect the Commerce of the United States and Punish the Crime of Piracy was passed.
 This law made importing slaves into the United States a death penalty offense.
-The Confederate States of America continued this prohibition with the sentence of death and prohibited the import of slaves.